Becoming A Landlord: Everything You Never Knew

 What Safety Regulations Do Landlords Have To Adhere to?

-We’ve already mentioned the many responsibilities of a landlord.
-That said, it’s best that we go into them in more detail here so you can be ready for what’s to come:
+We have already mentioned the many responsibilities of a landlord.
+That said, it is best that we go into them in more detail here so you can be ready for what is to come:

 The Home Must Be Fit For Human Habitation

 This pointer should go without saying.
-That said, for anyone who’s ever lived in student rentals, you’ll know that there are landlords who definitely don’t always adhere to the rules.
+That said, for anyone who has ever lived in student rentals, you will know that there are landlords who definitely don’t always adhere to the rules.
+Everyone should be getting professional help with the letting of student housing to do things the right way.
 Any property unfit for inhabitation might have the following characteristics:

 • Unstable